-his nerves had calmed little by the time he reached his cabin. a boat launch, where anyone could have picked it up; a kid…his mind wandered to the little girl who had disappeared at the Grey House. he focused on the rhythm of crushing and stirring as he made another batch of the paste for Miki. his breathing had only just become even when his fridge turned on and he yelped; Miki looked at him groggily from the couch.
+His nerves had calmed little by the time he reached his cabin.
+A boat launch, where anyone could have picked it up - a kid, even.
+His mind wandered to the little girl who had disappeared at the Grey House.
+He focused on the rhythm of crushing and stirring as he made another batch of the paste for Miki.
+His breathing had only just become even when his fridge turned on and he yelped.
+Miki looked over at him groggily from the couch.

 Miki closed his eyes and sunk into the couch cushions.